osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/System requirements.md

 | Debian 9 or later arm32 | `DNP3_linux-arm.deb`  | Arm 32-bit processors |
 | Debian 9 or later arm64 | `DNP3_linux-arm64.deb`  | Arm 64-bit processors |

 **Note:** For Windows 10 installations, the latest Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 is required and will be installed by the PI Adapter for DNP3 installation package.
-As a best practice, it is recommended to install the [latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) from Microsoft *before* installing the PI Adapter for DNP3 in order to receive the latest available updates.
+As a best practice, it is recommended to install the [latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) from Microsoft in order to receive the latest available updates.

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
 For more information on installation of the PI Adapter for DNP3 with a Docker container, see [Install PI Adapter for DNP3 using Docker](xref:InstallPIAdapterForDNP3UsingDocker).